sanger-pathogens/bactgen-training-app/README.md

 ## Deploying website update script

 The live website is updated with the `docker_deploy.sh` script.
-If this has been changed (or if in doubt) deplot it to the server.
+If this has been changed (or if in doubt) deploy it to the server.

 ```
 ./deploy.sh <remote user> <deployment host address>